 Why does this matter for data scientists?
 We, data scientists, could be using our skills to help people and societies.
 There is certainly a lot to be gained from the use of data related technologies.
 We could be helping teams, like in Money Ball.
 Or, we could inflict real damage through the data products that we create, if we don’t use our skills responsibly.
 After all, companies are run by people, decisions are made by people, and algorithms and data products are designed by (some of) us, data scientists.

-The following 4 movies are documentaries, dramas or a blend of both, exposing the damaging effects of the misuse of data and artificial intelligence on different aspects of politics, health and on different sectors of society.
-They reveal why the products inflict the damage, and how companies ended up creating those products.
+The following 4 “data science movies” are documentaries, dramas or a blend of both, exposing the damaging effects of the misuse of big data and artificial intelligence on different aspects of politics, health and different sectors of society.
+They reveal why the products inflict the damage and how companies ended up creating those products.
 And in some cases, they also offer suggestions on how to move forward.

 The Social Dilemma

-The Social Dilemma is perhaps the most famous of all the documentaries with 7 Nominations and 2 Emmy awards this year.
-The Social Dilemma reveals how social media platforms create addiction, manipulate people’s opinions and behaviors while spreading conspiracy theories, fake news and disinformation.
-These issues are created through the misuse of persuasive technologies aimed to capture user’s attention and to retain them on their platforms for as long as possible.
-Algorithms are designed to optimize the time users spend on the platform and / or the amount of content consumed, regardless of the quality or accuracy of that content.
+The Social Dilemma is perhaps the most famous of all the documentaries, with 7 nominations and 2 Emmy awards this year, and it is available on Netflix.
+The Social Dilemma reveals how social media platforms create addiction and manipulate people’s opinions and behaviors while spreading conspiracy theories, fake news, and disinformation.
+These issues are created through the misuse of persuasive technologies aimed to capture users’ attention and to retain them on their platforms for as long as possible.
+Algorithms are designed to optimize the time users spend on the platform and/or the amount of content consumed, regardless of the quality or accuracy of that content.

-Social media platforms compete for user’s attention, according to the movie, because this way they can generate profit through the paid advertisement shown to the users.
+According to the movie, social media platforms compete for users’ attention because, according to the movie, this way they can generate profit through the paid advertisements shown to the users.

-The film features interviews with many former employees and executives of big tech companies, like Google, Facebook and Twitter, who offer a first-hand look at what goes on into algorithm design.
+The film features interviews with many former employees and executives of big tech companies, like Google, Facebook, and Twitter, who offer a first-hand look at what goes on in algorithm design.
 You can watch the trailer here.

-The film Coded Bias is a multi-award winning documentary that follows the journey of MIT Media Lab researcher Joy Buolamwini, who discovered that facial recognition algorithms actually do not recognize properly the faces of people of color and women.
-This finding shows that the artificial intelligence tools that we use and which are thought to predict real life as closely as possible, do not actually do such a good job.
+The film Coded Bias is a multi-award winning documentary that follows the journey of MIT Media Lab researcher Joy Buolamwini, who discovered that facial recognition algorithms actually do not properly recognize the faces of people of color and women.
+This finding shows that the artificial intelligence tools that we use, which are thought to predict real life as closely as possible, do not actually do such a good job.
 Or at least not for everybody.
-In other words, many of the artificial intelligence tools that we use today, discriminate, are racist or sexist.
-And this has dramatic consequences for various sectors of our societies.
+In other words, many of the artificial intelligence tools that we use today discriminate, are racist, or sexist.
+And this has dramatic consequences for various sectors of our society.

 The Great Hack

 The Great Hack is a documentary film about the Facebook-Cambridge Analytica data scandal, perhaps the biggest scandal before “The Facebook files” that we mentioned earlier.
-The film shows how Cambridge Analytica’s misuse of data in targeted advertisement campaigns disrupted politics in various countries including the Brexit referendum in the UK and the 2016 elections in the US.
-Perhaps unsurprisingly the film exposes the relationship between Cambridge Analytica and the tech social media giant Facebook and how they shared users’ data, without users awareness.
+The film shows how Cambridge Analytica’s misuse of data and data analysis in targeted advertisement campaigns disrupted politics in various countries, including the Brexit referendum in the UK and the 2016 elections in the US.
+Perhaps unsurprisingly, the film exposes the relationship between Cambridge Analytica and the tech social media giant Facebook and how they shared users’ data without their awareness.

-The film features a journalist from The Guardian who broke the story and a former employee from Cambridge Analytica who turned whistleblower.
+The film features a journalist from The Guardian who broke the story and a former employee of Cambridge Analytica who turned whistleblower.
 You can watch the trailer here.